lsds/sgx-lkl/tests/basic/pthread_detach/README.md

 ## pthread_exit

-A pthread issues a `SYS_exit` [here](https://github.com/lsds/sgx-lkl-musl/blob/oe_port/src/thread/pthread_create.c#L123), or if its detach attribute is set it exits [here](https://github.com/lsds/sgx-lkl-musl/blob/oe_port/src/thread/x86_64/__unmapself.s#L18).
+A pthread issues a `SYS_exit` [here](https://github.com/lsds/sgx-lkl-musl/blob/c690dad8beb1a806b74aeb6db14420665cf90704/src/thread/pthread_create.c#L123), or if its detach attribute is set it exits [here](https://github.com/lsds/sgx-lkl-musl/blob/c690dad8beb1a806b74aeb6db14420665cf90704/src/thread/x86_64/__unmapself.s).

-As part of the exit system call, the thread eventually yields to the LKL scheduler and sleeps on its scheduler semaphore [here](https://github.com/lsds/lkl/blob/upstream-refactor/arch/lkl/kernel/threads.c#L194).
+As part of the exit system call, the thread eventually yields to the LKL scheduler and sleeps on its scheduler semaphore [here](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/kernel/threads.c#L194).

 At some later point, the LKL architecture specific integration point for thread cleanup - `free_thread_stack`, is called from the `ksoftirqd` kthread.

+Stacktrace at the entry of `free_thread_stack`:
 ```
 Thread 7 "ENCLAVE" hit Breakpoint 2, free_thread_stack (tsk=0x7fe03fdb8b80)
     at arch/lkl/kernel/threads.c:124